1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Creating & Targeting Audience Segments With Google Ad Manager 360

 Google Ad Manager 360 allows you to target segments with ‘Audience Solutions’.
-Creating your own audience segments is a feature that you get only with Ad Manager 360 (and the methods we’ve described below is only available in GAM 360).
+Creating your audience segments is a feature that you get only with Ad Manager 360 (and the methods described below are only available in GAM 360).
 Audience Solutions consists of first-party and third-party segments.
-If you further divide the segment types you will have:
+If you further divide the segment types, you will have the following:

 First-Party Segments